-Although Adolf Ignaz can justifiably be called the progenitor of the family, in a certain sense Georg I. Heinrich, his sixth child and third son, is also entitled to this award.
+Although Adolf Ignaz can justifiably be called the progenitor of the family, in a certain sense Georg I Heinrich, his sixth child and third son, is also entitled to this award.
 He occupies a very special place in the history of the family, as the founder of a “secondary line” to which it is due that the entrepreneurial history of the Mautner Markhof family reached a nationally and in some cases even internationally significant dimension into the 21st century.
-Even the legendary sideburns of Adolf Ignaz (a sign of his admiration for Emperor Franz Joseph I) only continued in his lineage of the descendants (son Theodor I and grandson Manfred I).
+Even the legendary sideboards of Adolf Ignaz (a sign of his admiration for Emperor Franz Joseph I) only continued in his lineage of the descendants (son Theodor I and grandson Manfred I).

 Born in Smiřice shortly before the family moved to Vienna, he spent his childhood in St. Marx.
-As a boarding pupil of the Melk Abbey’s gymnasium, he was so unhappy that he ran away and completed the rest of his schooling in Dresden.
+As a boarding pupil of the Melk Abbey’s grammar school, he was so unhappy that he ran away and completed the rest of his schooling in Dresden.
 Due to carelessness, he also contracted severe knee inflammation, which he had to struggle with all his life from then on.
 The famous physician Johann Ritter von Oppolzer, father of one of his brothers-in-law, could barely prevent the foot from becoming stiff.

-In 1884 he acquired the Leopoldsdorf estate from the Baroness of Sina with a small brewery, which already had been mentioned for the first time in 1602, and immediately began brewing his “Georgs beer”.
+In 1884 he acquired the Leopoldsdorf estate from the Baroness of Sina with a small brewery, which already had been mentioned for the first time in 1602, and immediately began brewing his “Georg´s beer”.
 Five years later he sold it on to the Waechter family.
-Adolf Ignaz had not only not intended Georg I. for the brewery business, he had even forbidden him to operate a competing company on payment of a high contractual penalty to his brother Carl Ferdinand (approximately worth 2.5 million Euros) to prevent rivalry.
-Nevertheless, in 1892, after the death of his father, and of course against payment of the agreed sum, he decided to invest the sales proceeds at the Floridsdorf site in the founding of his own beer production, which he named “Brauerei zum Sankt Georg“.
-The plant went into operation in February 1893.
+Adolf Ignaz had not only not intended Georg I for the brewery business, he had even forbidden him to operate a competing company on payment of a high contractual penalty to his brother Carl Ferdinand (approximately worth 2.5 million Euros) to prevent rivalry.
+Nevertheless, in 1892, after the death of his father, and, of course, against payment of the agreed sum, he decided to invest the sales proceeds at the Floridsdorf site in the founding of his own beer production, which he named “Brauerei zum Sankt Georg“.
+In February 1893 the plant went into operation at the former location of the mill.

-Georg I had been married to Charlotte Biehler (1845 – 1905) since 1864 and had seven children.
+The bottom-fermented St. Georg´s strong light beer enjoyed an excellent national and international reputation, which was partly due to the fact that Georg I aligned his quality requirements to those of Pilsner beer and the company had the most modern brewing technology at that time.
 His sons Theodor I and Georg II inherited the brewery after their father and took over the branch in Simmering.
-The brothers – later supported by their sons Gerhard, Manfred I, Georg III and Gustav I – managed to regain the industrial areas that had been given out of hand by Victor at that time.
+The brothers – later supported by their sons Gerhard, Manfred I, Georg III and Gustav I – managed to regain the industrial areas that had once been given out of hand by Victor.